Man City beats Aston Villa 2-1, wins 3rd straight League Cup - WHIZ News

 LONDON (AP) — Manchester City won the League Cup for a third consecutive season by beating Aston Villa 2-1 on Sunday, providing the club with a moment of celebration as it fights to protect its reputation off the field.

-City looked to be cruising to victory when Sergio Agüero and Rodri scored in the opening 30 minutes at Wembley Stadium.
+City looked to be cruising to victory when Sergio Agüero and Rodri scored in the opening 30 minutes at Wembley Stadium but the holders had to fend off a Villa fightback.

+“It’s the consistency, incredible,” City manager Pep Guardiola said.
+“It was awesome.”

 It is a season where the Premier League trophy is almost certainly going to be surrendered to Liverpool, which has a 22-point lead over second-place City.
 But a first Champions League title for City remains a possibility just as the club fights a two-season ban from European competitions for breaches of UEFA financial regulations.